-- 1. Subjects positive via PCR testing for COVID-19 - a.
-Note: Vaccinated subjects without symptoms of COVID-19 are not required to undergo PCR testing but may be tested at the discretion of the study site - 2.
+- 1. Subjects positive for COVID-19 at the time of dosing - 2.
 Recent donation or loss of blood or plasma: 100 mL to 499 mL within 30 days prior to the initial dose of the study medication; or more than 499 mL within 56 days prior to the initial dose of study medication - 3.
 Non-steroidal anti-inflammatory (NSAID) use within 3 days of MB-102 dosing - 4.
 The subject has participated in a clinical trial and has received an investigational product within the following time ranges: prior to the first dosing day in the current study: either 30 days or 5 half-lives of the investigational product (whichever duration is longer). - 5.
 History of skin sensitivity to adhesives (e.g. Band-Aids, surgical tape) - 6.
-History of severe allergic hypersensitivity reactions (unacceptable adverse events) or anaphylactoid reaction to any allergen including drugs, MB-102 or other related products (intolerance to a drug is not considered a drug allergy).
+History of severe allergic hypersensitivity reactions (unacceptable adverse events) or anaphylactoid reaction to any allergen including drugs, MB-102 or other related products (intolerance to a drug is not considered a drug allergy). - 7.
+Any characteristics which, in the opinion of the investigator, makes the subject a poor candidate for participation in the clinical trial - 8.
+Significant scaring, tattoos or alterations in pigmentation on the sternum or other sensor location testing areas that would alter sensor readings versus other areas of the skin

-- 7. Any characteristics which, in the opinion of the investigator, makes the subject a poor candidate for participation in the clinical trial - 8.
-Significant scaring, tattoos or alterations in pigmentation on the sternum or other sensor location testing areas that would alter sensor readings versus other areas of the skin - 9.
-Any serious or uncontrolled medical disorder, active infection, physical exam finding, laboratory finding, or psychiatric condition that in the opinion of the investigator would limit the subjects' ability to complete study requirements or may put the subject at increased risk or compromise the interpretability of study results. - 10.
-Currently receiving dialysis - 11.
-Currently anuric - 12.
-Positive serum pregnancy test - 13.
+- 9. Use of tanning sprays, tanning products etc. on the upper chest within 2 weeks of dosing day - 10.
+Use make-up, lotions, Vaseline or other products on the area of the upper chest on the day prior to or the day of dosing - 11.
+Any serious or uncontrolled medical disorder, active infection, physical exam finding, laboratory finding, or psychiatric condition that in the opinion of the investigator would limit the subjects' ability to complete study requirements or may put the subject at increased risk or compromise the interpretability of study results. - 12.
+Currently receiving dialysis - 13.
+Currently anuric - 14.
+Positive serum pregnancy test - 15.
 Subjects with an $eGFR > 120 \text{ mL/min}/1.73\text{m}^2$